Dade City station: History

 Built in 1912 by the Atlantic Coast Line Railroad (now CSX Transportation), it is located on the U.S. 98/301 Bypass, across the street from East Meridian Avenue (SR 52).
 Until 1957 it served as a station on their High Springs—Lakeland Line from Trilby to Tampa, serving the ACL's Southland en route to Tampa.

 In 1971, most passenger service in the United States was transferred to Amtrak, but Dade City still remained without passenger service.
 Throughout the latter part of the 20th century, Amtrak would move trains off and onto the S-Line.
 Some of these trains include the Silver Meteor, Silver Star, Floridian, and Palmetto.
 However, Dade City still remained without service.
 Finally, in 1990, Amtrak brought passenger service back to Dade City by rerouting the Silver Star over the S-Line through Ocala and Wildwood, FL to Miami.
 Amtrak later rerouted the Silver Star again to the CSX A-Line through Orlando in 1996, and instead revived the Silver Palm along the S-Line, where it would keep its name, sleepers, and diner until 2002.
 In 2002, the train would be renamed back to Palmetto.
 Two years later, the Palmetto was truncated to Savannah, Georgia on November 1, 2004, prompting Amtrak to revive Silver Star service to Tampa along the CSX A-Line shared by the current Silver Meteor, and part of the suspended Sunset Limited, and ending passenger service to Dade City once again.
-Today, the station operates as a museum, and Amtrak's Thruway Motorcoach bus service between Jacksonville and Lakeland still uses the station building.
+Today, the station operates as a museum, and Amtrak Thruway bus service between Jacksonville and Lakeland still uses the station building.